 - From 2000, successive presidents were: Jan Bylstra (2 years), Loes Westerbeek (3 years), Isabelle Roosenburg (2 years), David Runia (1 year), Nico Spelbrink (2 years), iet Fuijkschot ( 1 year), Henk van Leeuwen (2 years) and Keith Reitsema (2 years).

-- On 8 Nov 2015 it was voted to cancel our Incorporation and change our legal status to become a sub-committee of the Dutch Club Abel Tasman.
+- On 8 Nov 2015 it was voted to cancel our Incorporation and change our legal status to become a sub-group of the Dutch Club Abel Tasman.
 Our mission and character will be retained but the new structure simplifies the management of the society.
 The change was finalised in March 2016.

 In the early years there were talks and films in the National Mutual Theatrette and sometimes in the Shell Theatrette.
 This was initially followed by meetings in the Celtic Club, then the Danish Club from 1985 – 1999, the Royal Brighton Yacht Club from 1999 – 2006 and other venues after that, including Queen’s College and lately the Dutch Club Abel Tasman.

 We have had many distinguished speakers.
 Most prominent were:

 Authors: Harry Muelisch, Dick Bruna, Adriaan van Dis, Tim Krabbé, Jan Brokken and various others, such as 6 authors as part of the Sixth International Feminist Book Fair.